Skip to main

 Culturally Relevant STEM Instruction

 Pay heed to cultural relevance and relationships students have with the Earth.
-Check out the tools from STEM Teaching Tools for inspiration.
+Check out the tools from STEM Teaching Tools (Open Link in new tab)for inspiration.
 My favorite tools in this set are:

 Keep it Local

 Looking for other storylines and activities?
-Visit Teaching Channel collaborator Jessica Levine’s blog, celebrate with the Project Earth Game, or try any of the activities from the Environmental Protection Agency.
+Visit Teaching Channel collaborator Jessica Levine’s blog(Open Link in new tab), celebrate with the Project Earth Game(Open Link in new tab), or try any of the activities from the Environmental Protection Agency(Open Link in new tab).

 While mealworms were not my cup of tea, meaningful experiences for my students are worth going above and beyond what’s expected.
 We have one Earth and one opportunity to engage our students in a way that empowers them with the confidence to make a difference.
 If we continue to keep the Earth’s well being in mind as we plan instruction, then we can truly make it Earth Day, every day.